-Recompiling complex applications is often manual, time consuming and error prone
+Manual recompilation of IBM i applications is often time-consuming, expensive, and error prone

-Recompiling applications and correctly taking into account the impact on dependant components is often a manual, time consuming and error prone process.
-Traditional big-bang approaches involved recompiling everything and therefore did not need such an intimate understanding of component interdependencies.
-Today however there is a business demand for more frequent application deliveries in smaller increments.
-Understanding the interdependencies of sub sets of impacted components has never been more important.
-Correctly applying pre-requisite actions and correct parameters is a weakness of the manual process but it’s critical to get this right to maintain quality, availability and compliance.
+Recompiling applications and correctly taking into account the impact on dependent components is often a manual, time consuming and error prone process.
+Traditional big-bang approaches meant recompiling everything and therefore did not need an intimate knowledge of component interdependencies.
+However today, business requires more frequent and smaller application deliveries – making the understanding of the links between impacted components an absolute necessity.

 It can be difficult to correctly recompile individual components.
 There may be specific actions which must be performed before and after recompile.
 There may be specific, non-default recompile parameters.
 ILE, SQL, multi-system and multi-platform environments introduce more dependencies and have made this even more complex.

-Ensure that only dependent components are included in the build.
+Only dependent components are included in the build

-Ensure that data is transferred and correctly mapped to new data structures.
+Data is transferred and mapped correctly to new data structures